Overview of the Poem

 2) Alliteration

 The alliterative repetition of sounds in words such as “Beauty’s blue eyes” creates a melodious and musical effect that adds to the ethereal ambiance of the poem.
-Repetition of the phrase “I see, I hear, I feel” reinforces the speaker’s intense appreciation for the beauty they encounter and how it permeates all of their senses.
+Repetition of the phrase “I see, I hear, I feel” reinforces the speaker’s intense appreciation for the beauty they encounter and the way in which it permeates all of their senses.

 3) Hyperbole